 (C) “Credit Support Amount” has the meaning specified in Paragraph 3.

+[(C) “Credit Support Amount” will mean the higher of (i) the amount calculated as provided in the definition of that term in Paragraph 3 and (ii) the sum of the Pledgor’s Independent Amounts.]

 (ii) Eligible Collateral.
 The following items will qualify as “Eligible Collateral” for the party specified.